 Only problem is not quite so solved.
 In fact, problem - climate change, species extinction, ocean acidification, overpopulation - just keeps getting worse.
 2013 was a year punctuated by extreme weather events with the planet blowing past 400ppm without taking its foot off the gas pedal.
 The Arctic is melting at breakneck speed - 84 years ahead of schedule breakneck speed.
 In the past 5 years, more than "a quarter trillion honeybees have perished around the globe."
 Our seas are overfished, the Monarch butterfly migration is kaput, the Amazon rainforest is now emitting carbon dioxide instead of acting as a carbon sink and all of my efforts to live more lightly have not made a dent.

-It is not that personal environmental changes are not effective but things are happening wayyyy to fast for us to rely on our green living to inspire change quick enough and deep enough.
+It is not that personal environmental changes are ineffective but things are happening way too fast for us to rely on our green living to inspire change quick enough and deep enough.

 What does that mean for me?
 I'm an introvert.
 That is one of the reasons that I love individual environmentalism.
 I can feel like I'm making a difference without pushing my beliefs on someone else.
-I can make these thoughtful changes in the privacy of my own home.
-But, I am no longer convinced that individual changes alone will be enough.
+I can make these thoughtful changes in the privacy of my home.
+I am no longer convinced, however, that individual changes will be enough.
 Which means this introvert has to become an activist.

 How exactly can that happen:

-2) Reach Beyond the Social Media Choir: I, at least, spend most of my social media time preaching to the choir.
+2) Reach Beyond the Social Media Choir: I spend most of my social media time preaching to the choir.
 This year, I will make more of an effort to comment on more mainstream articles.
 Hey, its worked for the climate deniers.
 Why not the rest of us?

 8) Grow the Green Community: I often peruse upcoming lectures or documentary show times - yet never go.
 No more.
 I will finally attend a lecture or two by the local native plant group.
+(Update: This was LOTS of fun.
+Looking to repeat soon).
 I will take my kids to an ocean clean up day.
+(Update - Did that!
+Huge success).
 I will avail myself of the local Audubon society's bird walks.
 These kinds of events build community, expand our visibility and voice and eventually translate into political power.

-9) Become an Extrovert at Least Once: Not as easily said as done but I have, on occasion, forced myself out there.
+10) Become an Extrovert at Least Once: Not as easily said as done but I have, on occasion, forced myself out there.
 I have addressed the city council, asking them to implement a city-wide composting program.
 (They did!)
-Last year, I attended a No Keystone XL Rally.
-My survival tips for that are here.
-I plan a repeat performance of some sort this year.
-Just FYI, the rally was easier than the city council thing!
+I attended several No Keystone XL rallies.
+(My survival tips for that are here.)